Geoffrey Trease

 Robert Geoffrey Trease FRSL (11 August 1909 – 27 January 1998) was a prolific British writer who published 113 books, mainly for children, between 1934 and 1997, starting with Bows Against the Barons and ending with Cloak for a Spy in 1997.
 His work has been translated into 20 languages.
 He is best known for the children's novel Cue for Treason (1940).

+Trease served as Chairman of the Children's Writer's Group from 1962-63; Chairman of the Society of Authors from 1974-98; and Fellow of the Royal Society of Literature, from 1979.

 His grandfather was a historian, and was one of the main influences on his work.

 Trease's children's historical novels reflect his insistence on historically correct backgrounds, which he meticulously researched.
 His ground-breaking study Tales Out of School (1949) pioneered the idea that children's literature should be a serious subject for study and debate.
 When he began his career, his radical viewpoint was a change from the conventional and often jingoistic tone of most children's literature of the time, and he was one of the first authors who deliberately set out to appeal to both boys and girls and to feature strong leading characters of both sexes.

 Life and work

 Trease was born in Nottingham in 1909, third and youngest son of George Trease (1873–1932), a wine merchant, and his wife Florence Dale (1874–1955), a doctor's daughter.
-He won a scholarship to Nottingham High School, where he wrote stories, poems, and a three-act play; awarded a Classics scholarship to Oxford University, he found his tutors dull and after a year, left university without a degree and moved to London.
-Intent on becoming a writer, he also worked with slum children and joined a left-wing group called the "Promethean Society" whose members included Hugh Gordon Porteus and Desmond Hawkins.
+His eldest brother, George, was seven years older, the middle brother, William, older by three years.
+His elder brother, George E. Trease, became Professor of Pharmacognosy at Nottingham University and an uncle, George F Sleggs (Fred) was a journalist and later a biology professor at first, Dalhousie University, Halifax, Nova Scotia and later at the University of Chicago.